 The below policies will be considered when determining planning applications.
-For the avoidance of doubt "hot food takeaway" shall therefore mean all sui generis takeaway uses and include any proposal where an element of hot food takeaway use removes it from a Use Class.
+For the avoidance of doubt "hot food takeaway" shall therefore mean all sui generis takeaway uses and include any proposal where a proportion of hot food takeaway use, not incidental to the primary use, is carried out from the premises.
 The policies supplement the council's Local Plan policies used to determine planning applications and will be used as a material consideration.